Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Note: It’s no longer possible to have more than one personal Southwest card at the same time.
 But you can still get a business and a personal card!

-It offers over a recurring value of nearly $400 for only a $149 annual fee, not including the ~$900 in value from the up to 60,000 Southwest points earned after meeting tiered minimum spending requirements.
-It’s a great way to get closer to the Southwest Companion Pass!
+It offers over a recurring value of nearly $400 for only a $149 annual fee, not including the ~$450 in value from 30,000 Southwest points (which is nearly doubled with the Southwest Companion Pass!)

-Most folks who fly Southwest regularly make great use of this card.
+Most folks who fly Southwest regularly will get great use of this card.
 However, if you don’t plan to fly Southwest often, we recommend the Chase Sapphire Preferred for its versatility and well-rounded value.